mgechev/revive/RULES_DESCRIPTIONS.md

 ## context-keys-type

-_Description_: Basic types should not be used as key in `context.WithValue`.
+_Description_: Basic types should not be used as a key in `context.WithValue`.
 This rule warns when that is the case.

 _Configuration_: N/A